 Know Your Options

 Finding an experienced marriage counselor can be tough, so it's important to know your options before settling on the first recommendation you get.
 If you're a busy couple without much time or you live in a rural area, finding a counselor can be even harder.
-What many couples don't know is that there are now alternatives to in-person counseling that are just as effective, and more affordable.
+Many couples don't know that there are now alternatives to in-person counseling that are just as effective and more affordable.

 Online counseling and therapy services like Regain can connect you with a certified or professional counselor who you can speak to from the comfort of your home.
 If your partner does not want to take part in counseling, remember that individual counseling is another option that can help if you are struggling.